TopperDEL/libstorj.NET/README.md

  Simply open the solution in Visual Studio 2017 and hit F5.
 All dependencies are included or should download automatically.
 If you want to build the IKVM-wrapper-DLL on your own, follow these steps:
  * Download and install [IKVM.Net](https://www.ikvm.net/)
  * Download the JAR-file from the java-libstorj-release you are interested in
- * open a command-prompt and type ´ikvmc YOURJAR.jar -platform:x64´
+ * open a command-prompt and type `ikvmc YOURJAR.jar -platform:x64`
  * include the resulting DLL in your project and build.
 Don't forget to also update the java-storj.dll

  ## IKVM.Net